adamgann/av-uwa/README.md

 Simulation code for proof of concept adaptive spread-spectrum underwater communications using auxiliary-vector filtering.
 Includes an [underwater channel simulator](http://millitsa.coe.neu.edu/?q=projects) developed by P. Qarabaqi and M. Stojanovic at Northeastern to generate time-varying channel realizations and a [library to generate auxiliary-vector sequences](http://www.eng.buffalo.edu/~pmarkopo/av.php) from P. Markopoulos at SUNY Buffalo.

 This software is free to use and modify (see LICENSE).
+Please include credit to the above authors of the included software libraries and maintain links to their websites in any derivative work.

-If helpful in your own work, please cite
+If helpful in your own research, please cite
 ```
 @inproceedings{gannon2018,
 	title={Short Data Record Filtering for Adaptive Underwater Acoustic Communications},